 After fierce CWC meet, Sonia Gandhi reaches out to Ghulam Nabi Azad

-New Delhi, Aug 26: After a fierce Congress Working Committee meeting that lasted for 7 hours, party chief Sonia Gandhi has reportedly reached out to miffed Gulam Nabi Azad, who offered to resign over 'collusion with BJP remaks'.
+New Delhi, Aug 26: After a fierce Congress Working Committee meeting that lasted for 7 hours, party chief Sonia Gandhi has reportedly reached out to miffed Gulam Nabi Azad, who offered to resign over 'collusion with BJP remarks'.

-Reportedly, Sonia Gandhi had a telephonic conversation with Azad on Monday evening, howeveer the details of the conversations are yet to be known.
+Reportedly, Sonia Gandhi had a telephonic conversation with Azad on Monday evening, however the details of the conversations are yet to be known.

 The development is significant as PTI reported that some of the leaders including Shashi Tharoor, Kapil Sibal met at the residence of Ghulam Nabi Azad on Monday after CWC decided to continue Sonia Gandhi a party chief for next six months.

-Azad was reportedly upset after collusion with BJP remark, but later clarified that Rahul Gandhi never made any statement as such.
+Azad was reportedly upset after collision with BJP remark, but later clarified that Rahul Gandhi never made any statement as such.

 "A section of media is wrongly attributing that, in CWC I told Shri Rahul Gandhi to prove that the letter written by us is in collusion with BJP-"let me make it very clear that Shri Rahul Gandhi has neither in CWC nor outside said that this letter was written at the behest of BJP", Azad said.